“Why U.S. pedestrian deaths are at their highest level in almost 30 years”

 A short video about a group of 53 people from Pittsburgh who traveled to the U.S.-Mexico border in Nov.
 2018 to protest expansion of the border wall (among other things) with SOAWatch.
 Their journey took place before the beginning of the partial government shutdown from Dec.
 22 - Jan.
 25, now the longest in history.
 The shutdown was largely defined by elected officials' failure to come to an agreement about whether or not to expand the wall.

 Featuring voices from Casa San José and May Day Marching Band.

 “Meet Rob Jackson, Arcosanti resident”

 A mini-documentary providing a glimpse into the life of a resident of Arcosanti, a highly unique living community located an hour north of Phoenix, Arizona.
-Video produced in the graduate program at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

 The Hillman Foundation’s 2017 Annual Report